Find out answers to all your school visit questions

 Both types of session include:

-We are excited to add extended 180 minute sessions to our schools' programme this year.
+We have added an extended 180 minute sessions to our schools' programme this year.
 The new extended 180 minute sessions allow pupils to get hands-on with Roald Dahl’s drafts and letters from our archive in an active and fun way.

 We have been running a successful and popular schools’ programme programme for over 10 years.
 Like all centres of excellence, we want our sessions to be as sparky and as relevant as possible so we have updated and expanded our offer.
 Although we still offer 90 minute sessions, these have new content and structure so they are different to the sessions that we have offered before.